-Your AT-100Pro is warranted against defects in parts or workmanship for one year from purchase.
+Your product is warranted against defects in parts or workmanship for two years from purchase.
 The warranty does not cover damage due to abuse or exceeding specifications.
 This warranty applies to the original purchaser only; it is not transferable.
 A copy of the receipt showing the purchaser's name and the date of purchase must accompany units returned for warranty service.
 All returns must be shipped to us pre-paid; we will not accept units with postage due.
-A return form is provided on our web site for your convenience.
+Please fill out and print the return form from our web site under Support/Manual, then Tech Support-Warranty.

-If you need to return your AT-100Pro to us for service, package it carefully, keeping in mind that we will re-use your packaging to return the unit to you.
-A self-addressed return-shipping label, while not required, will help insure speedy and accurate delivery of your repaired unit.
-Include a full description of the problem, along with your name, address and a phone number or e-mail address where we can reach you with any questions.
+If you need to return your unit to us for service, package it carefully, keeping in mind that we will re-use your packaging to return the unit to you.
+Include a full description of the problem, along with your name, address and a phone number or e-mail address on the web form.
 Repairs average about 3 to 6 weeks.

-We will be glad to service your AT-100Pro after the warranty period has ended.
+We will be glad to service your unit after the warranty period has ended.
 We will notify you of repair charges by phone or e-mail, and bill you after repairs are completed.